miniatureape/maptools/README.md

 ## TODOS

-- [o]  PlaceList
+- [O]  PlaceList
     - [o]  A button to set one as "Home"
         - [X] It marks the current place as home
         - [ ] It recalcultes travel times for all saved places if home has changed.
     - [X] There is a button that exposes the UI.
-    - [o] You can click the notes button to view notes and add a note:
+    - [X] You can click the notes button to view notes and add a note:
         - [X] Text
         - [X] If you open one, all the others close.
-        - [ ] Closes on some action (submit, unfocus, etc)
+        - [X] Closes on some action (submit, unfocus, etc)
     - [X] You can remove a place from the list
     - [x] You can search to move the map.
         - [X] When you search, there is an infowindow that allows you to save the location.
             - [ ] (This might not actually be an issue.)
 If you search for a place that doesn't have a place id, you have some way of saving it. (key on latlng?)
     - [ ] There is a button to set your prefered travel method?
-- [.]
-Exploration Map
+- [o]  Exploration Map
     - [x] Make the info window look just like the place list so you can re-use that component.
 (But "save" button instead of notes section)
     - [X] When you save a place, the info window closes.
-    - [ ] You cannot save a place that youv'e alread saved.
+    - [X] You cannot save a place that youv'e alread saved.
 The button should not appear.
     - [x] If there is a home set, it should fetch travel times and display them there.
     - [ ] You need to think about this, but you probably do want to add markers.
 Either they're there all the time or when you select a place or something.
 - [ ] Context Map